Registered Retirement Savings Plan (RRSP) | BCU Financial – Buduchnist Credit Union

 4. Self-directed plans – these allow you to hold a wider range of investments, however, such plans are suitable for people with investment experience and a larger amount invested, otherwise, the administrative and transaction fees, as well as risks, may be too high.

-Can I withdraw the funds from my RRSP account?
+Can I withdraw the funds from my RRSP account and what are the taxes on RRSP withdrawals?

 You can withdraw your funds at any time, but any withdrawal is added to your taxable income in the year it is taken out.
 Also, withdrawals from RRSPs are subject to the following withholding taxes at source: